 No Impact.
-The Project Site is relatively flat with no prominent geologic features occurring on or within the vicinity of the Project Site.
-The elevation of the Project Site averages about 1,040 meters above sea level.
-The Project Site is not within an area susceptible to liquefaction or landslides7.
+The Project Site is not within an area susceptible to liquefaction or landslides.
 The Geologic Hazard Overlay includes any areas of adverse soil conditions, such as those underlain by hydropcollapsible, expansive, and/or corrosive soils.
 The project site is not mapped as being in the Geologic Hazard Overlay.
 Any new construction will be required to meet the latest adopted California Building Code and all measures required by the County's Geologist.